 By “big,” I don’t mean there has to be explosions and car chases.
 A scene showing a family sitting down for a meal has just as much potential for drama as the same family aboard a hijacked airliner.

 It’s simply that the events, whether large or small, dramatic or quieter in nature, should have consequences for the characters concerned.

 Look no further than Ebenezer Scrooge for the perfect example of this kind of change…

 Now, I am not having a dig at Dickens here.
-(He is one of my favorite writers, and A Christmas Carol is one of the most perfect stories ever told.)
+(He’s one of my favorite writers, and A Christmas Carol is one of the most perfect tales ever told.)

-But in most novels, particularly in the 21st century, having the protagonist change so suddenly and so completely would frankly be laughable.
+But in most novels, particularly in the 21st century, having the character change so suddenly and so completely would frankly be laughable.

 If you are writing a modern fairy tale, fine.
 If not, go for the third option…

 Aim to be as light-handed as possible when figuring out how your main character changes.
 Go for more of a shift in the character’s internal make-up than a Scrooge-like total transformation.

 The best way to illustrate all three options is with an example.
 So let’s return to our family man from above, the one with the kidnapped daughter.